 Enter your conversion balances

-If you have a new organization (for example, your business has just started trading), your conversion balances are likely to all be zero.
+If you have a new organisation (for example, your business has just started trading), your conversion balances are likely to all be zero.
 Or, you may have just a bank balance and owners' balance.

 - Account balances are the first step towards preparing your reports in Xero.
 Your reports won't be accurate until you've entered your account balances.
 However, you can start using Xero without entering any account balances.